Case for Support

 Within the heart of each community, everyone belongs.
 Help us to help the communities of northwest Ohio and the citizens of these fine communities to strive for and reach their fullest potential.

 For nearly a century, The Ability Center has provided disability-related services and evolved to meet the ever changing needs of northwest Ohioans with disabilities.
 Since 1920, The Ability Center has been a leader in the support of people living with disabilities.
 We have been a children’s hospital and polio center, a kindergarten for children with disabilities, and a social service agency.
 Since 1990, we have been a Center for Independent Living, providing Advocacy, Peer Support, Information and Referral, and Independent Living Skills Training.
 The Ability Center currently collaborates with over 100 partners to build accessible, welcoming communities where all citizens are included, respected and valued for who they are.
 We create opportunities for individuals to live full lives while contributing to their communities.

-- In October 2011, The center merged with Assistance Dogs for Achieving Independence.
+- In October 2011, The Ability Center merged with Assistance Dogs for Achieving Independence.
 This strategic alliance creates efficiency, eliminates duplication, and makes an even stronger community impact.

-- The center brings to the area internationally recognized speakers, providing educational opportunities to community leaders, educators, families and individuals with disabilities.
+- The Ability Center brings to the area internationally recognized speakers, providing educational opportunities to community leaders, educators, families and individuals with disabilities.

 - Satellite offices at Wayman Palmer YMCA and Adelante, LLC in Toledo and in both Port Clinton and Bryan, provide critical outreach to under-served populations.

-- The Ability Center collaborates with architects and community planners to ensure venues like 5/3 Field and the Huntington Center provide inclusive experiences for all visitors and employees.
+- The Ability Center collaborates with architects and community planners to ensure venues like Fifth Third Field and the Huntington Center provide inclusive experiences for all visitors and employees.

 Administrative costs for The Ability Center are supported by an endowment and through a number of grants.